aspose-pdf/Aspose.PDF-Documentation/java/parsing/extract-data-from-acroform/_index.md

 type: docs
 weight: 50
 url: /java/extract-data-from-acroform/
 description: AcroForms exists in many PDF documents.
 This article aims to help you understand how to extract data from AcroForms using Java and the Aspose.PDF.
 lastmod: "2021-02-03"
 sitemap:
-    changefreq: "weekly"
+    changefreq: "monthly"
     priority: 0.7
 ---